-Water soluble oils or water mixable oils are the same as real oil paints with the difference that they can be mixed and cleaned with water.
+Water soluble oil paints, or water mixable oil paints, are the same as real oil paints with the difference that they can be mixed and cleaned with water.
 They are also known as water miscible or solvent-free oils.
-Note that they are not water-based like acrylic and watercolors, but contain real oils.
-The difference from regular oil paint is that have been designed to accept water and get around the norma chemical barrier that prevents water and oils mixing.
-As with other oils, it is very easy to get rich, opaque layers of paint on canvas or board.
+Note that they are not water-based like acrylic and watercolors, but water soluble oil paints contain real oils.
+The difference from regular oil paint is that water soluble oil paints have been designed to accept water and get around the normal chemical barrier that prevents water and oils mixing.
+As with other oils, it is very easy to get rich, opaque layers of paint on canvas or board with water soluble oil paints.
 Creating texture and accenting your brush strokes for effect is also quite easy and similar to traditional oils.

-There are three main reasons why you may want to use water soluble oils:
+There are three main reasons why you may want to use water soluble oil paints:

-- If you like the versatility and vibrant colors you can get with oils but do not like working with solvents for health reasons, then water soluble oils are a healthy alternative since you do not need any solvents.
+1. If you like the versatility and vibrant colors you can get with oils but do not like working with solvents for health reasons, then water soluble oil paints are a healthy alternative since you do not need any solvents.

-- If you are working with acrylics but want the beautiful color depth and versatility of traditional oils, then water-soluble oils will allow you to continue to work with water as you did with acrylics.
+2. If you are working with acrylics but want the beautiful color depth and versatility of traditional oils, then water soluble oil paints will allow you to continue to work with water as you did with acrylics.

-- If you want an easier clean up system than when working with regular oils, then switch to water-soluble oils.
+3. If you want an easier clean up system than when working with regular oils, then switch to water soluble oil paints.

-- Many artists enjoy the speed that comes from working with water-soluble oils.
+Many artists enjoy the speed that comes from working with water soluble oil paints.
 These paints dry considerably faster than traditional oils, though not as fast as acrylics.
-Depending on how thick you paint, you may get up to 48 hours of workable time with these paints before they loose their elasticity.
+Depending on how thick you paint, you may get up to 48 hours of workable time with water soluble oil paints before they loose their elasticity.

-What are the differences between water-soluble oils and traditional oils?
+What are the differences between water soluble oil paints and traditional oils?

-- You can mix them with water and so do not need any solvents.
+You can mix water soluble oil paints with water and so do not need any solvents.

-- The one aspect you may enjoy even more with water soluble oils is the ease of creating transparent glazes and water-washed underpaintings.
+The one aspect you may enjoy even more with water soluble oil paints is the ease of creating transparent glazes and water-washed underpaintings.
 This is where the ability to mix the pigment with water is very helpful.

-What medium do I use with water soluble oils?
+What medium do I use with water soluble oil paints?